Private, In-Home Tutoring in Braintree, Massachusetts

-SchoolTutoring Academy’s tutoring programs for Braintree students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Braintree, Massachusetts students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Braintree is located about 10 miles south of Boston.
 With 89 percent of Braintree Public Schools students going on to pursue post-secondary studies, the district has long been known for its academic excellence.
 Many families choose to move to Braintree mainly because of the reputation of the schools.
 Braintree Public Schools consist of nine schools—six elementary schools, two middle schools, and a high school—and just over 5,000 students.
 Students also have many innovative programs to choose from that help them prepare for their post-secondary goals while also receiving a rigorous objective-based education.

 We currently cover the following Braintree-area school district: Braintree Public Schools.

 Educating Our Parents: Understanding the Braintree District Curriculum

 Braintree Public Schools’ K-12 English language arts and math curricula are based off of the Massachusetts Curriculum Frameworks.
 A balanced literary approach which involves instruction in the five critical areas of reading is used in grades K-3.
 Fourth and fifth graders are engaged in reading and writing workshops.
 For the secondary level students, the focus is improving their skills in reading comprehension, written and oral communication, vocabulary acquisition, and developing critical analytic skills.